 Pruning

 To encourage branching and more blooms, pinch back young plants by carefully cutting off or pinching out the growing tip of each.
 After that, continue to cut off old blooms as they begin to form seeds.
-This encourages the plants to keep blooming.
+“Removing old flowers (deadheading) will keep the plants producing new ones,” Yiesla says.

 Many celosia plants will self-sow readily in the garden, so be sure to cut off old blooms before the seeds drop to the ground.